LEGION OF SUPER-HEROES

 The Legionnaires defeated the Fatal Five, however the new Emerald Empress freed them immediately.
 The Legion confronted Leland McCauley at his home on Gallan, where the new Empress came and took the other Eye from him, which left him a withering husk. (#6)

-The Legionnaires were later called to a mission on Antares II, (Legionnaires #10) where Kid Quantum revealed that his original purpose was to safely house all but seven Protean souls.
-Dragonmage helped Quantum restore the Protean people — and as a bonus, internalize Quantum's time-stasis powers.
+The Legionnaires were later called to a mission on Antares II, (Legionnaires #10) where Kid Quantum revealed that his original purpose was to safely hide the souls of the Protean race.
+Dragonmage helped Quantum restore the Protean people.
+One soul remained in the human form of Kid Quantum and his time-stasis powers became internalized.
 Freed of his burden, Kid Quantum returned with the Legionnaires to New Earth (#11) and joined the SW6 Legion.
 Other new applicants such as Accordion King and Barber Boy were not so lucky. (#12)

 The young Legionnaires' hyperactive hormones were sent into overdrive by the new Kid Psycho, Mayf, whose reality-warping powers produced illusions, madness, and infighting.
 This exacerbated the feelings of resentment that Live Wire held toward his friend Cosmic Boy.
 The new order made Garth feel second-rate, and he even envied Cos's relationship with Saturn Girl.
 While they were quelling food riots in Acapulco, Live Wire accidentally fried Cosmic Boy with his powers. (#9) This nearly led Saturn Girl to up with Live Wire. (#11-15)